-Updated on 28 June 2021: Going fast is what attracts many people to cycling with the feeling of speed being rather addictive.
+Updated on 15 July 2022: Going fast is what attracts many people to cycling with the feeling of speed being rather addictive.
 But what can we learn from the sprinters of the Tour de France about how to set up your bike for pure speed?

 Riders used to have their spokes soldered where they crossed to make them as stiff as possible.
 Thankfully, wheel technology seems to have progressed to a point where this isn’t needed anymore.

 While many recreational riders will have a 50x11 or 52x11 as their largest gear ratio, (it'll depend on the brand of groupset used as well as the individual's preference) the pros these days normally ride with a 54-tooth outer chainring with the sprinters often going for something even larger.
 If you want to hit 50mph when sprinting then you’ll need the gears to do it.

 This might sound like a simple solution but pushing those gears is the hard bit and you may need a lead out to get you up to speed.